All Episodes

 Rush Limbaugh is not the first person to say that anybody who disagrees with him must have nefarious motives.

-But Rush Limbaugh's wrong.
+But Rush Limbaugh is wrong.

 There are a lot of people who think that Donald Trump would be terrible for America.

-They do not want Donald Trump to be president because uh of the things that Donald Trump says.
+They do not want Donald Trump to be president because of the things that Donald Trump says.

 That seems very reasonable.

-The other thing I would say is why are people still listening to Rush Limbaugh?
+The other thing I would say is, why are people still listening to Rush Limbaugh?

 It's not because they disagree with me.

-And and listen to this.
+And listen to this.

 Here's a guy saying, yeah, I can understand voting against Trump for what he says.